 10. Get a Hep-lock

 So what is a hep-lock?
-A hep-lock is a portal for the IV drip that is threaded into a peripheral vein, flushed with saline, and then capped off for later use.
-It is not hooked to an IV pole, so you aren’t tethered to anything, but the hospital staff still has easy access to a vein in case you need something later.
+A hep-lock is a portal for the IV drip threaded into a peripheral vein, flushed with saline, and then capped off for later use.
+It is not hooked to an IV pole, so you aren’t tethered to anything, but the hospital staff still has easy access to a vein if you need something later.
 As for dehydration, chew on some ice chips or drink water in-between contractions.

-*Tip: If you do receive a hep-lock or an IV, request NOT to have it placed near a joint.
-It’s annoying when you feel like you can’t bend your elbow or your wrist or move your hand during labor because your IV is in the way.
+*Tip: If you receive a hep-lock or an IV, request NOT to have it placed near a joint.
+It isn’t very pleasant when you feel like you can’t bend your elbow or your wrist or move your hand during labor because your IV is in the way.

 11. Let Your Baby Break Your Water